 When you first move to a new country and don’t know anyone, it can be very easy to slip into unhealthy routines.
 Staying at home every evening and watching TV can be nice in the short term, but after a few weeks, it is likely to have an impact on both your physical and mental health.

 So, reduce your chances of homesickness through exercise.
 What sport or activities do you like?
 Indeed, there are YouTube videos you can follow online or classes you can attend in person.
 I went through a 30-day yoga challenge with Yoga with Adrienne that totally changed my life for the better.
 The endorphins of exercise will help you keep feelings of homesickness at bay.

 If you do still find yourself struggling with feelings of homesickness, it may help to talk to someone.
 Allianz Care expat health insurance plans include an Expat Assistance Program which provides a confidential and professional 24/7 multilingual support service that can help expats and dependents address a wide range of life issues and challenges.

 For those in Vienna, you can also check out U!Shine Vienna, which is a community of people bringing awareness of mental and emotional health – homesickness included!

-This post is in friendly collaboration with Allianz Care.
+**This is a sponsored post in collaboration with Allianz Care**